Frequently asked questions

 Is it possible to print documents stored on my USB flash drive?

-Can you download electronic documents found on the Internet or another electronic resource of the library to a USB flash drive?
+Can I download digital documents found on the Internet or on one of the library's digital resources onto a USB key?

-No, it is not possible to download electronic documents to a USB flash drive, the USB ports are not accessible.
+No, it is not possible to download documents onto a USB flash drive, as the USB ports on computer workstations are not accessible.

 Contacts